ROM-HAR/mysql_db/README.md

 MYSQL DB
 =========

-This roles installs Mysql database.
+This role installs MySQL database and its dependencies.

 Requirements
 ------------